District Institute of Education and Training, Raebareli: Objectives

-Academic and Resource Support to the elementary and adult education systems in the district by developing locally relevant materials such as teaching aids, evaluation tools. and by providing services of a resource and learning center for teachers and instructors.
-It also serves as evaluation centre for primary and upper primary schools as well as non formal and adult education programme.

-Action Research and Experimentation to deal with specific problems of that district in achieving the objectives in the areas of elementary and adult education and encouraging students for research and development.

-Considering decentralization and the creation of a spirit of autonomy for educational institutions, DIETs are given adequate functional autonomy in academic, administrative and financial matters.
-As DIETs are the institutions of the State Government or UT Administration, and therefore are ultimately accountable and answerable to them.
-The State Government of Uttar Pradesh exercises its supervisory functions through the SCERT Uttar Pradesh and State Resource Centre on DIET Raebareli.

-DIETs are non-vacation institutions and their personnel are classified as non-vacation staff, and given consequential benefits as per State Governments Rules.
-DIETs will provide residential facilities to as many of their trainees as may be possible within the resources available for construction hostels.
-In utilizing available hostel accommodation, first priority shall be given to trainees other than pre-service trainees.
-The latter shall be accommodated to the extent possible after accommodation needs of all other training programmes (e.g. in-service programmes for teachers, training programmes for AE/NFE personnel. etc.) have been met.

 Establishment facilities

 DIET Raebareli was established in the year 1990 following the UP Government Order 1763/15(30)/90 on 1990 September.
 The foundation stone of its present building was laid down by then Education Minister of Uttar Pradesh Rajnath Singh on October 3, 1991.

 The initial cost of construction of institution was 60 Lakhs INR.
 It is situated near to the National Highway NH 30 and is 81 km from Lucknow and 121 km from Allahabad.
 DIET Raebareli has one academic building along with two full residential hostels spread across 14 Acre of land.
 Its building is just opposite to Kendriya Vidyalaya Raebareli primary section building.

 The intake capacity of DIET Raebareli is 200 trainees every year for its regular pre service BTC program.

 Academic activities

 In 2010 Digital Study Hall (DSH) began its intervention in the District Institutes for Education and Training (DIETs) of Uttar Pradesh with the aim of using innovative methods of teaching and enhancing the quality of elementary education by making the interaction between a student and a teacher more productive and effective.
 This intervention was launched through a program called "Capacity building of DIETs for enhancing teacher educators performance through mediation based pedagogy" in collaboration with SCERT Uttar Pradesh and UNICEF India.

 DIET Raebareli was one of the 12 DIETs initially covered under this intervention and was provided with the DVDs of DSH content i.e. videos illustrating various innovative ways of teaching children and getting their full attention.